 Yayoi-era bronze bellsDōtaku bells (銅鐸) are bronze bells of the Yayoi period (ca. 300 BCE - 300 CE).
 They ranged from 10 to 130 centimetres in height and were usually found singly or in pairs but sometimes in clusters of up to 14 bells.
 Over 300 have been unearthed, many with bronze mirrors and other bronze artefacts.
 Dōtaku have elongated bodies and feature oval cross-sections, with the lower end open.
 Most have flanges at the side seams and semicircular handles cast at the top.

 The Chinese characters 銅鐸 consist of 銅 dō (in Chinese tung or t'ung) meaning bronze and 鐸 taku (Chinese duo or to), referring to a bell-like musical instrument.
-Some of the Japanese bells may have been used as musical instruments, but most are considered to have been ceremonial artefacts.
+Some Japanese bells may have been used as musical instruments, but most are considered ceremonial artefacts.
 Early dōtaku bells had clappers that rang against a raised band inside the mouth of the bell.
 Based on the gradual changes in the shape of this band, one can assume that the nature of the bells evolved from functional to purely ceremonial objects.

 The designs cast onto the surface of the bells can be broken down into three major categories: